ipfabric/docs/docs/IP_Fabric_GUI/tips/intent_rules.md

 ![Intent Rule Detail](intent_rules/intent_rule_detail.png)

-Let's change the coloring from yellow to red for `Aggregated interfaces with membership status '(S)', '(F)', or '(I)'.`:
+Let's change the coloring from amber to red for `Aggregated interfaces with membership status '(S)', '(F)', or '(I)'.`:

-1. Remove rules from the yellow color.
-Click the **yellow color** and then the **Trash** icon next to each rule (the **Description** can be also removed):
+1. Remove rules from the amber color.
+Click the **amber color** and then the **Trash** icon next to each rule (the **Description** can be also removed):
    ![Remove rules from color/state](intent_rules/remove_rules_from_color_state.png)
 2. Click the **red color**.